anacision/anacision-planning-user-guide/docs/user_documentation/about_anacision_planning.md

 # About anacision PLANNING

-anacision PLANNING is a lightweight advanced planning and scheduling (APS) solution which determines an automated allocation of production demands and production capacities. anacision PLANNING generates optimal production plans that answer the following question:
+anacision PLANNING is a light-weight advanced planning and scheduling (APS) solution.
+It determines an automated allocation of production demands and production capacities. anacision PLANNING generates optimal production plans that answer the following question: